arjunchandra2/Pokemon_RL/README.md

 # Pokemon_RL
 Training an agent to play simplified version of pokemon using reinforcement learning.
-The current implementation uses an epsilon-greedy exploration strategy but  thompson sampling could be be added for comparison.
+The current implementation uses an epsilon-greedy exploration strategy but  thompson sampling could be added for comparison.
 The current implementation also uses a handcrafted policy for the agent to play against, but a MCTS might be implemented so the agent learns to play against a more dynamic opponent.

 ## Game UI: